 Let Me Know What You Think!

-If you try making this german chocolate cupcake recipe, I’d love to hear what think of it!
-Please leave a rating and let me know your thoughts by sharing a comment.
+If you try making this german chocolate cupcake recipe, I’d love to hear what you think of it!
+Please leave a rating and comment below.

 Other Recipes You Might Like:

-- 1 tsp instant espresso or coffee (2 grams)
+- 1 tsp instant espresso or coffee (2g)

 Caramel Coconut Topping